pannous/netbase/README.md

 You can start *experimenting* with the API right away at https://www.mashape.com/pannous/netbase Or host your own graph database, it is very quick to load.

-You can start the console the console with ./netbase And get the available commands with :help
+You can start the console via `./netbase` and get the available commands with :help

 Extremely fast data import is provided for all common graph/data formats including n3, rdf, owl, csv, mysql, sql, xml The same formats are available for data access and data export together with the Blueprint standard.